My Technical Background

 My UX Work

-Samples of my work are best illustrated by the case studies below, from my most recent position as Senior UX Designer/Developer at healthcare app UpToDate.
+Samples of my work are best illustrated by the case studies below, from my position as Senior UX Designer/Developer at healthcare app UpToDate.
 They include wireframes, mockups, flowcharts, testing prototypes, and a window into my general process.

 I also wrote and illustrated a presentation for UpToDate’s Personalization project.
 The Product Manager used this when he pitched to upper management in order to green light beyond MVP.
 It showcases three types of users and maps their journeys with the evolving UTD app.
 This was specifically designed to appeal to the stakeholders involved, and not an official corporate presentation.